 Description Returns today's date with no time component.
+Returns today's date with no time component.
 Remark If embedding in other functions use Today('false').
 See the Now() function to get today's date with its time component.
 Example Ex.
 Today()- returns the current date.
 Today('false') returns the current date formatted as MM/dd/yyyy.